marcelom/marceloatstanford/pages/aboutme.md

  * [Redhat Linux](http://www.redhat.com) - use it at work because sometimes I just have to.
 Seriously, not a big fan...
  * [Ruby](http://www.ruby-lang.org) - some of the folks I work with are crazy for it.

+# Contact

+You can find me on [StanfordWho](https://stanfordwho.stanford.edu/SWApp/detailAction.do?search=marcelo%20moreira&key=DR941B955).

+If you are a Stanford affiliate, make sure you are logged in and you will be able to see my email and phone information as well.